chipsalliance/rocket-chip/README.md

 ### 4) Launch OpenOCD

 You will need a RISC-V Enabled OpenOCD binary.
-This is installed with riscv-tools in `$(RISCV)/bin/openocd`, or can be compiled manually from riscv-openocd.
+This is installed with rocket-tools in `$(RISCV)/bin/openocd`, or can be compiled manually from riscv-openocd.
 OpenOCD requires a configuration file, in which we define the RBB port we will use, which is in our case `9823`.

     $ cat cemulator.cfg
     interface remote_bitbang